maniaclab/snowmass-connect-docs/docs/index.md

 must stored on the source machine.

 3. **Globus Connect** to transfer files to OSG storage only.
-A guide on how to gain access to the Globus door and instructions for transfering data to the OSG storage can be found here: [Globus Connect instructions](globus.md)
+A guide on how to gain access to the Globus door and instructions for transfering data to the OSG storage can be found here: [Uploading Data Instructions](globus.md)

 ## Job Submissions to the OSG